dr-waterstorm/gog-batocera/README.md

 ## Batocera

-Currentyl I'm running Batocera 42 installed to the internal SSD (can be done using a live stick and installing via the system settings).
+Currentyl I'm running the following setup:

+- Batocera 42 installed to the internal SSD (can be done using a live stick and installing via the system settings)
+- DOSBox Staging as default (instead of DOSBox, as it brings many improvements of the standard DOSBox and I do like the out of the box scaling and shaders)
+- ScummVM as default (instead of Libretro: ScummVM, as it usually has a newer version and therefore brings improvements and shaders)

 In the following sections I describe a few important settings that I changed.